iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 While these results are impressive, they come at a cost.
 At minimum, increasing the replay ratio increases the compute time linearly.
 D'Oro et al 2023 [3] note that running the full dynamic control benchmark with a replay ratio of 32 takes 4 GPU days with a NVIDIA V100.
 Using a replay ratio of 16 on Atari 100K requires 5 GPU hours per run.

-Additionally, implementing weight resets requires a sneaky amount of design decisions, such as:
+Additionally, implementing weight resets requires a sneaky number of design decisions.
+The results from the paper show reset rules specifically chosen for each environment and algorithm.

+Some of these considerations include:

 1. How often should you reset?
 Every step is ‘ideal’ but it is also ideal to get results this year.
 2. What is the optimal replay ratio to maximally learn per sample and sustain the reset frequency?
 3. What exactly should I reset?
 Full model?
 Last layer?

 These are open questions.
 For weight resets to become widely used new heuristics and best practices will need to develop.
 The answers may depend on both the network architecture and the underlying system dynamics.
-Trying to imagine the precise behaviours induced by primacy bias on Atari/Deep Mind Control can be difficult.
+Trying to imagine the precise behaviours induced by primacy bias on Atari and Deep Mind Control can be difficult.

 ## Implementing Primacy Bias